 The bridge caps are horizontally laminated, something entirely unique to Schimmel, which changes the overall harmonics of the tone with greater sustain.
 This design has also trickled down from the Konzert series.

 The C121 features soundboards of AA Bavarian spruce.
-These soundboards have been aged, and are tapered to for greater resonance and tonal projection.
+These soundboards have been aged, and are tapered for greater resonance and tonal projection.